with Karen Jones

 Learning can be defined in many ways, but most psychologists would agree that it is a relatively permanent change in behavior that results from experience.

-Connecting Equestrians to the Science of Motivation and Learning with Positive Reinforcement and Reward Based Training
+Connecting Equestrians to the Sciences of Motivation, Movement and Learning with Positive Reinforcement and Reward Based Training and Instruction

 Disclaimer: This site contains information, advice and opinion formed by many years of experience on the part of the author.
 Any information, advice or opinion that was not specifically given to you and your horse should not be taken without first hand expert help.
 Information, advice and opinion expressed on this site by the author should not supersede the good and common sense of the reader when dealing with a horse in any situation.
 No information contained on this site is meant to be a guide or manual for training or riding horses.